 Positioning involves filling an unfilled need that your target has with your product.

-The analogy I give in my Marketing Framework Guide is that it is like a lock and key.
+The analogy I give is that it is like a lock and key.

 Your target audience with the unfilled need is like the lock.

 Your product image is like the key that will fulfill your audience’s unfilled need.

 In terms of photography, if you are a wedding photographer, your target audience are people getting married, and your product/service is your photography service.

 In this case, the unfilled need are the people getting married needing photos and you are providing the photography service to fill their need.

 Combining the Two